kellyshreeve/kelly-shreeve.github.io/pages/global-route-optimization.md

 Geo-location data was used to map and optimize a route around the world.
 I found, obtained, and cleaned a geo-location data set then used the data to visualize and optimize the global route in Python.

 I passed the optimized solution to software engineers who integrated it into a webpage.
-The results is a well-designed site where users can find and interact with a data science solution that won first place in the Jingle Bell Code Jam.
+The results is a well-designed site where users can find and interact with a data science solution that won first place in the Jingle Bell Code Jam, December 2023.

 #### Live